joakin/popups-tech-posts-series/docs/01-tooling/01-automatic-file-bundling.md

   to webpack
 * Anecdotally, faster ResourceLoader performance by offloading file parsing and bundling to the node.js CLI tool watcher (`npm start`)
+  * The simpler the dependency tree, the easier it is for the RL to decide if a module has been invalidated and less processing it needs to do on server and client
 * We bundle `redux` and `redux-thunk` from npm, based on the [pinned versions][redux-deps] from `package.json`
   * `npm outdated` will show if there are new versions of the libraries